The Four Feathers (2002 film): Production

-Three supporting artists were injured in an accident on set during filming in Greenwich.
+Three supporting artists were injured when a horse bolted on a set during filming in Greenwich.

 Release

 The film opened in North American cinemas on 20 September 2002 and grossed $6,857,879 in its opening weekend, making number 5 at the US box office.
 The Four Feathers ended up making $29.8 million worldwide, failing to bring back its $35 million budget.

-In 2003, it was issued as a Special Collector's edition on DVD.

 Reception

 The Four Feathers received mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film holds a 42% approval rating, based on 150 reviews, with an average rating of 5.4/10.
 The website's consensus reads, "Though beautiful to look at, The Four Feathers lacks epic excitement and suffers from an ambivalent viewpoint."
 On Metacritic, the film has a score of 49 out of 100 based on 32 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.